Price of Solar System in Perth: Everything you need to know

 For homes and companies all throughout Australia, rooftop solar has become a no-brainer.
 However, based on our data, Perth is unquestionably one of the finest places for going solar.
 This is a result of the mix of expensive grid electricity, inexpensive solar systems, and lots of sunshine.

 As was already mentioned, using solar energy inside your home or place of business is the key to financial savings with solar in Perth.
-You can save a lot of money by using the solar energy yourself instead of purchasing it from the grid.
+You can save a lot of money by using solar energy yourself instead of purchasing it from the grid.
 Your energy bill will be reduced the more solar energy you can use on your own.
 If you are home during the day, this may be simple to accomplish, but it may also be beneficial to invest in a home energy management system to automate some tasks for you.

 Some typical Perth solar installation scenarios are shown in the table below.
 Please be aware that you might only be able to use a 5kVA inverter, which can support up to 6.6kW of solar panels, if you don't have 3-phase power.
-6.6kW of solar panels are hence by far the most typical size for household systems installed in Perth.
+6.6kW of solar panels is hence by far the most typical size for household systems installed in Perth.

 Please keep in mind that we've used conservative average pricing figures in the examples below; even greater results might be possible if you can locate a better deal and raise your solar self-consumption rate.

-Indicative savings and payback periods for solar panel systems in
+Indicative savings and payback periods for solar panel systems in Perth | |||||

 Solar Panel Size | Average Cost | Average Daily Energy Usage | Self-Consumption Rate | Annual Savings | Payback Period |